Digya053/CS641-MalariaClassification/README.md

-# CS641-MalariaDetection
+# CS641-MalariaClassification
-This project consists of files of project 2 of CS641.
+This repository consists of files of project 2 of CS641.